Kaladin1221/startup/README.md

 - **HTML** - For structure of application.
 Two pages, one for the daily word and one for the practice words.
 - **CSS** - For styling the page and displaying the correct colors for correct and incorrect letters.
 - **React** - Displays how many people have solved the daily word.
+Use this to create the grid and show letters on the screen
-- **Service** - Keeps track of what the daily word is and changes it to a new random word every day.
+- **Service** - Access a database of all words to keep track of what the daily word is and changes it to a new random word every day.
 Also keeps track of how many users have solved the daily word.
 - **DB/Login** - Stores users and keeps track of users guesses for the day.
 Users can't refresh page to get new set of guesses.
 - **WebSocket** - As more people solve the daily word the counter will increase for everyone.